DR Congo football chief held in embezzlement probe

-The head of the Democratic Republic of Congo's football association has been taken into custody as part of a probe into embezzlement, an investigating magistrate said Wednesday.
+The head of the Democratic Republic of Congo's football association, who also serves at world governing body FIFA, has been taken into custody as part of a probe into embezzlement, an investigating magistrate said Wednesday.

-FECOFA president Constant Omari has been held along with sports ministry secretary general Barthelemy Okito and two FECOFA vice presidents -- Roger Bondembe and Theobad Binamungu -- since Tuesday evening, the magistrate told AFP.
+FECOFA president Constant Omari, also vice-president of the African Football Confederation and a member of FIFA's executive committee, has been held along with sports ministry secretary general Barthelemy Okito and two FECOFA vice presidents -- Roger Bondembe and Theobad Binamungu -- since Tuesday evening, the magistrate told AFP.

 He said the four were "currently being heard" over the use of public funds in the organisation of matches in African competitions involving national sides as well as clubs.